 When it is available, a liver transplant may be the best option for some people with small liver cancers.
-At this time, liver transplants are reserved for those with tumors that cannot be removed with surgery, either because of the location of the tumors or because the liver is too diseased for the patient to withstand removing part of it.
+At this time, liver transplants can be an option for those with tumors that cannot be removed with surgery, either because of the location of the tumors or because the liver is too diseased for the patient to withstand removing part of it.
 In general, it is used to treat patients with small tumors (either 1 tumor smaller than 5 cm across or 2 to 3 tumors no larger than 3 cm) that have not invaded nearby blood vessels.
 It can also rarely be an option for patients with resectable cancers (cancers that can be removed completely).

 Unfortunately, the opportunities for liver transplants are limited.
 Only about 6,000 livers are available for transplant each year, and most of these are used for patients with diseases other than liver cancer.
 Increased awareness about the importance of organ donation is an essential public health goal that could make this treatment available to more patients with liver cancer and other serious liver diseases.

-Most livers for transplants come from people who have just passed away.
+Most livers for transplants come from people who have just died.
 But in recent years, a small number of patients have received part of a liver from a living donor (usually a close relative) for transplant.
 The liver can regenerate some of its lost function over time if part of it is removed.
 Still, the surgery does carry some risks for the donor.
-About 200 to 250 living donor transplants are done in the United States each year.
+Less than 250 living donor transplants are done in the United States each year.
 Only a small number of them are for patients with liver cancer.

 People needing a transplant must wait until a liver is available, which can take too long for some people with liver cancer.
 In many cases a person may get other treatments, such as embolization or ablation (described in following sections), while waiting for a liver transplant.
-Or doctors may suggest a limited resection of the cancer or other treatments first and then a transplant if the cancer comes back.
+Or doctors may suggest surgery or other treatments first and then a transplant if the cancer comes back.

 People who get a liver transplant have to be given drugs to help suppress their immune systems to prevent their bodies from rejecting the new organ.
 These drugs have their own risks and side effects, especially the risk of getting serious infections.
-By suppressing the immune system, these drugs might also allow any remaining cancer to grow even faster than before.
-Some of the drugs used to prevent rejection can also cause high blood pressure, high cholesterol, diabetes, and can weaken the bones and kidneys, and can even lead to a new cancer.
+By suppressing the immune system, these drugs might also allow any remaining liver cancer to grow even faster than before.
+Some of the drugs used to prevent rejection can also cause high blood pressure, high cholesterol, diabetes, can weaken the bones and kidneys, and can even lead to a new cancer.

 After a liver transplant, regular blood tests are important to check for signs of the body rejecting the new liver.
 Sometimes liver biopsies are also taken to see if rejection is occurring and if changes are needed in the anti-rejection medicines.